ViacomInc/data-point/README.md

     }
   },

-  // dynamic source entity, the full value of passed to it
-  // will become its url
-  'source:Resident': {
-    url: '{value}'
-  },

   // hash entity to resolve a Resident 'hash:Resident': {
-    // initial value will be the resolution of source:Resident
+    // initial value will be the resolution of
+    // source:Resident
     value: 'source:Resident',
     // each key gets mapped
     mapKeys: {